prestontw/bazel-rust-guided-experiment/book/index.md

 ## Structure of this repo

-Each child directory is the entire state of the project for that particular goal.
+Each child directory is the entire completed state of the project for that particular goal.
 The readme for each child
-will go into detail on what we want to accomplish, how we try to do this, and any errors we run into.
+will go into detail on what we want to accomplish, the steps from the previous completed goal to the current target goal, and any errors we encounter along the way.
 The general flow is

-1. The initial rust project,
+0. The initial rust project,
 1. Building with bazel,
 1. Vendoring with bazel, and finally
-1. Using local dependencies with bazel and wrapping up.
+1. Wrapping up.

 ## TL;DR